progmaticltd/homebox/docs/features.md

 ## Multiple encrypted backups

-You can setup multiple backups for your users' home folders, remote or local, with multiple frequencies as well.
+You can set up multiple backups for your users' home folders, remote or local, with multiple frequencies as well.
 For instance, one daily backup on your NAS using a Samba share, and a weekly backup on a remote server using SSH.
 All the backups are encrypted and managed by the excellent _borgbackup_ package.
 A [summary email](/backup/#emails-reporting) is sent at the end of the backup process.
 If you have opted for the Jabber installation, a short message is sent as well,